 The Evolution of Your Inner Critic

-Your Inner Critic by itself doesn’t have any power over you.
+Your Inner Critic doesn’t have any power over you.
 You actually give him/her power through the daily decisions you make as well as through the perspectives you choose to adopt.

 Your Inner Critic is initially a small baby you cradle in your arms.
 She is innocent and pure with no opinion to speak of.
 However, over time unhealed emotional wounds and unresolved insecurities give your Inner Critic the sustenance they need to grow up and form an opinion.
 She evolves from being your cradled baby to being your sergeant-at-arms.

-All those emotional wounds and unresolved insecurities of course manifest from the unhelpful thoughts you have allowed yourself to dwell upon.
-These thoughts have sprouted limiting belief systems, and these limiting beliefs have subsequently shaped the attitude you bring into every situation.
+All those emotional wounds and unresolved insecurities, of course, manifest from the unhelpful thoughts you have allowed yourself to dwell upon.
+These thoughts have sprouted limiting belief systems, and these limiting beliefs have subsequently shaped the attitude you bring to every situation.
 You have essentially made yourself most vulnerable, and your Inner Critic is now in a prime position to take advantage.